 Cook the Mushroom-Onion Mixture

-Cook, stirring occasionally, until onions and mushrooms are caramelized and deep brown, 10-12 minutes.
+Stir occasionally until onion and mushrooms are caramelized and deep brown, 10-12 minutes.

 While vegetables cook, cook pasta.